maroehri/git-course/README.md

 ## First Steps

-This section is supposed to provide some first steps material.

-Add a list of all different git commands and their purpose.
+In this section you will learn how to use the fundamentals of git and its associtated commands.